 Watch Northern Illinois University President Dr. Doug Baker talk about how faculty, staff and student research provide intellectual property and new graduates create the human capital that help local businesses thrive in DeKalb County.

-5. UNLIMITED, COST-EFFECTIVE BANDWIDTH CONNECTS DEKALB COUNTY TO GLOBAL MARKETPLACE
+5. UNLIMITED, COST-EFFECTIVE BANDWIDTH CONNECTS DEKALB COUNTY TO THE GLOBAL MARKETPLACE

 6. DEKALB COUNTY’S SIZEABLE AND TALENTED WORKFORCE FULFILLS STAFFING NEEDS

-The DeKalb County Labor Market includes 277,662 workers residing within a 40 minute drive.
-DeKalb and its surrounding counties employ 96,827 in manufacturing, 19,587 in distribution, material handling and transportation, 45,329 in management and administrative support, and 18,327 in professional, scientific or technical services.
+The DeKalb County Labor Market includes 277,662 workers residing within a 40-minute drive.
+DeKalb and its surrounding counties employ 96,827 in manufacturing, 19,587 in distribution, material handling, and transportation, 45,329 in management and administrative support, and 18,327 in professional, scientific or technical services.
 Employers can access a sizeable talent pool from Northern Illinois University and Kishwaukee College.
-The Illinois workNet Center is available to recruit, test and screen candidates for employers.
-Area schools are partnering with industry through the DeKalb Ogle Workforce Consortium to coordinate career development activities like internships and job shadowing.
+The Illinois workNet Center is available to recruit, test, and screen candidates for employers.
 A variety of high school vocational programs are provided by the Kishwaukee Education Consortium (KEC).